michaelrausch/Party-Parrots-At-Sea/README.md

 It is a requirement that your product should be completely built to a deliverable form using the Maven package goal.

-.Remember to set up your GitLab CI server (refer to the student guide for instructions).
+Remember to set up your GitLab CI server (refer to the student guide for instructions).

 # Basic Project Structure
  - `src/` Your application source